 2016 saw many scandalous data breaches, as well as developments in malware and other security threats.
 What can we learn from the major revelations from this momentous year in hacker history?

-Thousands of devices are infected with malware, which can lead them to form a massive botnet, hackers are then able to utilize this infected swarm to cause havoc.
-The Mirai botnet, which targets Internet of Things devices, infects smart devices and uses them for various purposes.
-One of the most notorious recent attacks was on the DNS provider Dyn, which resulted in issues with domain name resolution for several hours last year.
-Major websites were unable to function properly, and it’s safe to say that the IoT will be yet another major mode of attack for hackers in 2017.
-Whether or not device manufacturers will continue to see security as an afterthought has yet to be seen.
+Thousands of devices are infected with malware which allows them to form a massive botnet, like the Mirai botnet, which hackers are then able to use to cause havoc.
+One of the most notorious attacks was on the DNS provider Dyn, which resulted in several hours of domain name resolution issues.
+IoT will be yet another major mode of attack for hackers in 2018.
+Will device manufacturers continue seeing security as an afterthought?

-Two major hacks of the United States showed the world that even large government agencies can be hacked.
-The two events were a breach at the Internal Revenue Service, while the other had to do with the Democratic National Committee.
-Over 101,000 PINs were swiped via an e-file PIN reset function, and the data from the DNC breach, perhaps inevitably, wound up on Wikileaks.
-There were also attacks on voting systems in Illinois and Arizona.
+Two important security breaches in the US showed that even large government agencies can be hacked; the Internal Revenue Service, and the Democratic National Committee.
+Thousands of tax return PINs were stolen via an e-file PIN reset function, and stolen data from the DNC breach wound up on Wikileaks.

-The lesson learned: the United States government isn’t prepared to deal with cyber warfare, and if a government can be hit by hacking attacks, so can your business.
+The lesson learned: If a government can be hit by hacking attacks, so can your business.

-How do you plan on taking the fight to security threats in 2017?
-We hope you’ll do it with Quikteks by your side.
+How do you plan on protecting your network against security threats this year?
+Quikteks Tech Support can help.
 To learn more about what we can do for your business’s network security, reach out to us at (973) 882-4644.